lbryio/lbry-desktop/README.md

 ## Security

 We take security seriously.
-Please contact security@lbry.com regarding any security issues.
+Please contact security@odysee.com regarding any security issues.
 Our PGP key is [here](https://lbry.com/faq/pgp-key) if you need it.
 Previous versions up to v0.50.2 were signed by [Sean Yesmunt](https://keybase.io/seanyesmunt/key.asc).
 New Releases are signed by [Jessop Breth](https://keybase.io/jessopb/key.asc).

-## Contact

-The primary contact for this project is [@jessopb](https://github.com/jessopb).